Call-for-Code/Solution-Starter-Build-Back-Better-2019/README.md

 # solution-starter-build-back-better
-Materials for the "Build Back Better" solution starter
+Materials for the "Build Back Better" solution starter kit.